phosfuldev/phos_website/_posts/2024-10-02-public-acknowledgement-about-Liv-and-Mukta.md

 ### [Part 1.
 The Original post](#original-post)

--- Note: This section is the unedited version of original blog post (posted to the public on 2024-10-02 (AEST)) (Unedited except screenshots) which is a copy of the instagram posts --
+> Note: This section is the unedited version of original blog post (posted to the public on 2024-10-02 (AEST)) (Unedited except screenshots) which is a copy of the instagram posts
--- the original instagram posts have been deleted to remove identifying information. --
+> the original instagram posts have been deleted to remove identifying information.
--- It is now reposted on instagram but the repost only mentions the website but no longer include the content of the ogirinal post. --
+> It is now reposted on instagram but the repost only mentions the website but no longer include most of the content of the original post.

 This is a copy/archive of an instagram post I (and Mukta) made (well, technically 2 posts, because it was too long), with some parts slightly edited for the website reading experience, and even more details that we couldn't add to the post itself - "reciepts", so to say - to the end.